 - Spreadsheets for Accountants

-- Must have Maths GCSEs at Grade C (4) or above, or AAT Advanced Certificate in Accounting
+- Maths GCSEs at Grade C (4) or above, or AAT Advanced Certificate in Accounting

 - Preferably English GCSE at Grade C (4) or above (or equivalent), and preferably 5 GCSEs

-- Typically, you’ve worked in accountancy for less than 12 months
+- Typically, learners have worked in accountancy for less than 12 months

 How does the apprenticeship work?